Habitat Stewardship Program for Species at Risk

 - the coastal limestone barrens of Newfoundland's Great Northern Peninsula, which house dozens of plant species at risk, including at-risk Salix and Braya species.

-To ensure efficient use of limited resources, the HSP is a targeted program.
-Regional and national planning partners establish the overall program and priorities, then specific projects are developed and funded.
+To ensure efficient use of limited resources, regional and national planning partners establish the overall program and priorities, then specific projects are developed and funded.
 The HSP is administered by Environment Canada and managed cooperatively with Fisheries and Oceans Canada and Parks Canada.
 Activities that respond to regional priorities are coordinated by five regional implementation boards: Pacific and Yukon, Prairie and Northern, Ontario, Quebec, and Atlantic.
 The members of these boards represent the three responsible departments, as well as provincial, territorial, conservation and other stakeholder interests.

 What Is Stewardship?